Carbamazepine

 Are there any risks to my baby if the father has taken carbamazepine?

-We would not expect any increased risk to your baby if the father took carbamazepine before or around the time you became pregnant.
+We do not expect any increased risk to your baby if the father takes carbamazepine.

 Who can I talk to if I have questions?